-Did you know that wool garments are naturally odor resistant?
-Wool fibres can absorb a large volume of water vapor helping to prevent the build up of bacteria and unpleasant smells.
+Did you know that wool garments are naturally odour resistant?
+Wool fibres can absorb a large volume of water vapour helping to prevent the build up of bacteria and unpleasant smells.
 Save your regular weekly washes for your everyday tees and base layers.
 When you need to freshen up your sweater, we recommend using a fabric freshener spray such as the Garment Groom available in The Sweater Care Kit.
-Turn your knit inside out and give it all over mist and let the sweater air out for a few hours prior to wearing.
+Turn your knit inside out and give it all over mist.
+Let the sweater air out for a few hours prior to wearing.
 Note, we recommend draping your sweater over a hanger rather than hanging if it's a heavier garment.

 2. Spot Wash

 Often we are quick to throw our garments in the wash because we notice a spot or stain.
 Rather than washing your entire sweater, we recommend spot washing when needed.
 Spot washing is a great way to remove dirt and stains without having to put your entire garment through the wash.
-We recommend using a stain remover such as Garment Groom for less severe stains.
-Spray spot liberally, let sit and use a cool damp cloth to dab and lift the stain out.
-For more severe stains, spray generously first and follow with spot washing the area in the sink using a mild detergent and cool water.
+For less severe stains, we recommend using a stain remover such as the Garment Groom available in The Sweater Care Kit.
+Spray spot liberally, let sit and use a cool, damp cloth to lift the stain.

 3. Use a Delicate or Wool Specific Laundry Soap

-When you need to wash, follow the instructions on the care label first.
+When your sweater needs an all over wash, follow the instructions on the care label first.
 If your garment can be hand washed, we recommend washing with a delicate or wool specific laundry soap.
 Why?
 Many regular laundry detergents contain harsh chemicals or build in bleaching agents that can agitate the woolly fibres.
 Wool fibres are delicate and agitation can cause shrinkage and damage the fibres.
 The Old Fashion Laundry Bar, included in The Sweater Care Kit is an un-scented, mild detergent that works well on Bare Knitwear garments.

 Water adds weight to your sweater therefore avoid hanging knitted garments when wet.
 Hanging your knits when they are wet will cause the garment to stretch and lose its shape.
-Instead, gently press the water out of the garment, (avoid twisting or wringing out water) re-shape, and lay flat to dry on a towel.
+Instead, gently press the water out of the garment, while avoiding twisting, re-shape, and lay flat to dry on a towel.

 With regular wear, nearly all knitted garments will generate some pilling on the surface as a result of abrasion.
 We recommend using The Cedar Sweater Comb included in our Sweater Care Kit to gently remove pills from your knitted garments.
-We prefer the use of a comb over a sweater stone for more delicate garments.
+We recommend using a comb over a sweater stone or electric pill remover for more delicate garments.

 Moths and insects are attracted to dirt in natural fibres and wool garments.
 If you are storing your wool garments for a long period of time we recommend giving it a good clean first!
 Always store folded to avoid stretch.
-Pack into a sealed, dry container.
-We recommend adding some cedar balls or cedar sticks to the bin.
-Cedar is also a moth and insect deterrent.
+Pack into a sealed, dry container with cedar balls or sticks.
 If you don't have cedar, other scents that moths detest are lavender, rosemary, mint and eucalyptus.
-Adding a few drops of essential oil to a paper towel and throw into the bin prior to sealing.
+We recommend adding a few drops of essential oil to a paper towel and storing with your garment.